ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/06-electrostatics.md

 ![graph: electrostatic potential]({{ page.root }}/fig/Coulomb_interaction.png){: width="260" }

+### Why are electrostatic interactions difficult to calculate?
+- Coulomb interactions decay slowly
+- Direct calculation of all pairwise Coulomb interactions scales poorly with system size
 - Computing Coulomb potentials is often the most time consuming part of any MD simulation.
 - Fast and efficient algorithms are required for these calculations.